Cybersecurity SDR Strategies: Lead Generation for Security Companies

 Sample 6-Touch Sequence:

-Touch 1 (Email): Industry threat report + relevant case study Touch 2 (LinkedIn): Connect with personalized note about shared security interests Touch 3 (Email): Technical whitepaper addressing specific compliance needs Touch 4 (Phone): Direct call referencing previous touches Touch 5 (Video): Personalized video addressing their specific security stack Touch 6 (Email): Final value proposition with clear next steps
+Touch 1 (Email): Industry threat report + relevant case study (see our cold email templates for B2B for security-specific examples) Touch 2 (LinkedIn): Connect with personalized note about shared security interests Touch 3 (Email): Technical whitepaper addressing specific compliance needs Touch 4 (Phone): Direct call referencing previous touches Touch 5 (Video): Personalized video addressing their specific security stack Touch 6 (Email): Final value proposition with clear next steps

 Advanced Cybersecurity SDR Tactics